wejdeneHaouari/mini-project-hyperledger/README.md

 contain the smart contracts and application files for each organization.
 Because the two organizations have different roles in the trading of the vaccine, the application files are different for each organization.
-Open a new window in the `fabric-samples` repository and use the following command to change into the pfizer directory:
+Open a new window in the `mini-project-hyperledger` repository and use the following command to change into the pfizer directory:
 ```
-cd vaccine-verification/organization/pfizer
+cd vaccine-application/organization/pfizer
 ```
 The first thing we are going to do as pfizer is monitor the components of Vaccinet.
 An administrator can view the aggregated output from a set